Tariq-Anwar/House-price-prediction/README.md

 # 2. Exploratory Analysis
    In exploratory analysis we describe about each features in House and selling price,Year_sold and selling price similary we doing with discreate features,continuous features and categorical features
 # 3.Feature selection
-   In feature selection, we taking importants feature to make the model perform well
+   In feature selection, we taking importants feature to make model perform well

 # ![alt text](C:/Users/computer/Desktop/download.jpg)
 # 4.Modeling